urbit/urbit/ARCH.md

 # Urbit Bitcoin Architecture

 ## Intro
+Urbit Bitcoin allows selected Urbit ships to inject an outside resource, a Bitcoin full node, into Urbit as a service.

-This architecture is, by Urbit standards, awkward.
-The awkwardness arises mainly from the asymmetry of full nodes: only a few nodes are providers/full nodes, and they have to keep remote clients updated as to the state of the blockchain.
+This architecture is, by Urbit standards, odd.
+The oddness arises mainly from the asymmetry of full nodes: only a few nodes are providers/full nodes, and they have to keep remote clients updated as to the state of the blockchain.
 The system also requires providers to run a node side-by-side with their Urbit, although this can mostly be abstracted away as HTTP calls out.

 My goal in designing this was to isolate the architecture's awkwardness as much as possible to specific chokepoints, and to keep the non-provider portions as clean state machine primitives.